formthefog/formation/virtual_anycast_implementation_plan.md

 The implementation will proceed in logical phases, with each phase building on the previous one.
 There's no fixed timeline—each component will be developed, tested, and deployed as quickly as possible without compromising quality or stability.

-### 4.1 Phase 1: DNS-Based Routing
+### 4.1 Phase 1: DNS-Based Routing (Primary Focus)

-This foundational phase establishes the DNS infrastructure that will enable geographic routing and health-based failover.
+This phase establishes the DNS infrastructure that enables geographic routing and health-based failover, which is our primary approach for virtual Anycast functionality.

 #### 4.1.1 DNS Infrastructure Setup
-- Select and integrate DNS provider
+- [x] Extend the existing `form-dns` infrastructure with GeoDNS capabilities
-- Implement basic DNS record management
+- [x] Implement IP geolocation database integration
-- Create initial geographic routing configuration
+- [x] Create health status tracking for IP addresses

 #### 4.1.2 Health Monitoring for DNS
-- Implement basic health checks for entry nodes
+- [x] Implement basic health checks for entry nodes
-- Create DNS record update mechanism
+- [x] Create health-based DNS response filtering mechanism
-- Develop monitoring for DNS routing
+- [x] Implement health status repository
+- [ ] Implement variable TTL adjustment based on health status
+- [ ] Enhance regional health degradation handling

 #### 4.1.3 Testing and Validation
-- Test DNS-based routing
+- [x] Test geographic-based DNS routing
-- Validate health-based updates
+- [x] Validate health-based updates
-- Verify geographic routing accuracy
+- [x] Verify proximity-based routing accuracy
+- [ ] Test variable TTL adjustments

-### 4.2 Phase 2: Private BGP Overlay
+### 4.2 Phase 2: Private BGP Overlay (Optional)

-This phase implements the internal routing infrastructure that will optimize traffic flow within the private network.
+*Note: This phase is considered optional and may be implemented in the future if additional routing capabilities are needed.
+Our current implementation focuses on the DNS-based approach.*

 #### 4.2.1 BGP Infrastructure Setup
 - [x] Create test environment with multiple virtual nodes for BGP testing